International Flavors & Fragrances: History

 In 2014, IFF acquired Aromor Flavors and Fragrances Ltd., a privately held manufacturer and marketer of complex specialty ingredients that are used in fragrances and flavors based in Israel in Kibbutz Givat Oz.

 In 2015, IFF announced that it completed the acquisition of Ottens Flavors.
 This was followed in 2016 with the acquisition of David Michael & Company.
 Using this merger as a catalyst, they have since launched Tastepoint by IFF to serve dynamic middle-tier customers.

 In 2015, IFF acquired Lucas Meyer Cosmetics, a cosmetic actives firm based in Canada that develops, manufactures and markets innovative ingredients for the cosmetic and personal care industry.
+Lucas Meyer Cosmetics was sold to Clariant in April 2024.

-IFF has creative, sales, and manufacturing facilities in 44 different countries and is a member of the S&P 500 Index.
+IFF has creative, sales, and manufacturing facilities in 44 countries and is a member of the S&P 500 Index.
 IFF is a $10.8 billion market capital company with a global footprint that generated over 75 percent of its 2016 sales outside the United States and 51 percent in the emerging markets.
 In 2014, the Company celebrated its 125th anniversary year, from the founding of Polak & Schwarz on January 27, 1889 in Zutphen, Netherlands, to the 1958 merger with van Ameringen-Haebler to form IFF.
 IFF is ranked among Forbes Best Employers.

 On May 8, 2018, IFF acquired the Israeli company Frutarom for $7.1 Billion.

 Between 2016 and 2018, Kirsten, Finn and Jorn Rausing became the top shareholders of IFF, having bought nearly 20% of the shares via entities in Singapore and Liechtenstein.

-In 2019, IFF announced the merger of IFF and DuPont’s Nutrition & Biosciences (N&B) business in a Reverse Morris Trust transaction.
-The deal values the combined company at $45.4 billion on an enterprise value basis, reflecting a value of $26.2 billion for the N&B business based on IFF’s share price as of December 13, 2019.
+In 2019, IFF announced the merger of IFF and DuPont's Nutrition & Biosciences (N&B) business in a Reverse Morris Trust transaction.
+The deal values the combined company at $45.4 billion on an enterprise value basis, reflecting a value of $26.2 billion for the N&B business based on IFF's share price as of December 13, 2019.

+In December 2022, French private equity firm PAI Partners announced their acquisition of IFF's Savory Solutions Group, which is valued at about $900 million.
+Upon the deal's completion, the private equity firm rebranded the solutions group as NovaTaste.

+In March 2024, it was announced IFF has sold its IFF Pharma Solutions division to the France-based family owned company, Roquette for $2.85 billion.